 Transportation to Epcot from the Polynesian Resort

-Since the Epcot monorail is back in full swing, bus service to the Polynesian has been discontinued.
+Since the Epcot monorail is back in full swing, bus service to and from the Polynesian has been discontinued.
 Guests will need to take the walkway from the resort to the Transportation and Ticket Center.

 Once arriving at the center, you’ll first go through security.
 Then you’ll want to join the line for the monorail to Epcot.

-The monorail to Epcot is approximately 15 minutes long.
+The monorail ride to Epcot is approximately 15 minutes long.
 You’ll actually ride through a portion of the park before exiting again and arriving at the front entrance.

 Once you exit, you’ll head down the platform and remain in a secured area.
 This allows you to walk directly to the turnstiles instead of having to go through another security checkpoint.